 Stickland Brothers Lathe

-While many similar lathes had just a single plain bearing inboard of the headstock spindle nose, with the other end supported against an adjustable, hardened point, the Strickland had two conventional, plain split bearings, these able to be adjusted by clamp bolts to the rear.
-Oddly, the whole headstock was canted to the left, requiring the headstock spindle to stick out a long way in order to bring the chuck out over the gap in the bed; needless to say, the arrangement did nothing to promote either rigidity or accuracy.
+While many similar lathes economised by having just a single plain bearing inboard of the headstock spindle nose - and the other end supported against an adjustable, hardened point - the Strickland had two conventional, plain split bearings, these able to be adjusted by clamp bolts set to the rear.
+Oddly, the whole headstock was canted to the left, requiring the headstock spindle to stick out a long way to bring the chuck out over the gap in the bed; needless to say, this arrangement did little to promote either rigidity or accuracy.

-Of typically English design, the lathe had a flat-topped bed with V-shaped edges and a carriage driven by a hand-turned leadscrew - both ends of the latter supported in bearings, this being in contrast to many models in the same class where the screw was overhung for cheapness and speed of construction; examples of the latter include the Coronet Diamond and Jewel, the first Flexispeed, Centric Micro, Corbett's Little Jim, several Portass models, the American Childs - and even the high-class Csepel from Hungary.
+Of typically English design, the lathe had a flat-topped bed with V-shaped edges and a carriage driven by a hand-turned leadscrew - both ends of the latter supported in bearings; again, this was in contrast to many models in the same class where the screw was overhung for cheapness and speed of construction; examples of the lathes using the latter system include the Coronet Diamond and Jewel, the first Flexispeed, Centric Micro, Corbett's Little Jim, several Portass models, the American Childs - and even the high-class Csepel from Hungary.

-Able to be set-over for the turning of slight tapers, the tailstock spindle looks likely to have been machines with a No. 1 Morse centre.
+Able to be set-over for the turning of slight tapers, the tailstock spindle looks likely to have been machined with a No. 1 Morse centre.